MARRIAGE THERAPY: COST, LENGTH & INSURANCE COVERAGE?

 Most psychotherapists schedule on the hour.
 Insurance companies generally only pay for 45-minute or 50-minute sessions.
 Because most therapists work with insurance companies, scheduling appointments an hour apart is typical.
 But with two people in the room, rather than just one, it often takes longer to do productive work within the session than it does with individual therapy.
 It frequently takes more time due to bickering and getting past feeling defensive when a husband or wife has been critical of their partner.

 Like me, many experienced marriage counselors find that scheduling on-the-hour is not as effective when doing couples counseling.
-It is not uncommon that couples’ counselors schedule their sessions every hour and a half as I do in my practice.

 The Education of the Marriage Therapist May Impact the Cost of Sessions

 Most states have as many as six mental health licenses.
 All of those licenses in Minnesota and most other USA states permit the psychotherapist to practice marriage therapy.

 The underlying Master’s degree level training needed to earn a “Marriage and Family Therapy License (LMFT)” is considerably more extensive and focused on couples than the coursework preparation for the other mental health licenses.
 I had the underlying courses to obtain both the LMFT license as well as a Licensed Professional Clinical Counselor license (LPCC).